 - Use AF-C focusing mode for shooting moving birds.

-- Understand your subject – read a bit on the type of the birds you are shooting – don’t get too close and scare it away.
+- Understand your subject – read a bit on the type of birds you are shooting – don’t get too close and scare it away.
 Find out what the right time in the day to shoot your bird.

 - Be patient – this is the most important point – shooting birds can take many hours – so be comfortable and wait and don’t get discouraged if you get home without any good shots – it happens even to the pros.